-The Digitalization of the Creative Market#DigitalLabod #PlatformEconomy #DigitalCreativeMarket #DesignSystem
+The Digitalization of the Creative Market#DigitalLabor #Extractivism #PlatformEconomy #DigitalCreativeMarket #DesignSystem

 The digital transformation of the graphic design market is reshaping its infrastructure.
-According to the study of a global business intelligence company, IBISWorld, a rising number of graphic designers are going freelance following the pandemic.
-In order to prepare designers for the digital future, it is crucial to evaluate the current working condition and implement changes to improve the welfare and the market system of new platforms.
+As a rising number of graphic designers are going freelance following the pandemic, it is a crucial moment to evaluate the current working condition and implement changes to improve the welfare and the market system of new platforms.
 Furthermore, a partial backbone of Fiverr’s workforce is young novice designers who just stepped out of college.
 It causes devaluation of graphic design education and loss of motivation when they face the horrifying reality of competing with untrained practitioners and technicians for limited compensation.
-I expect my writing to open up opportunities for a proper debate on the digital transformation of the graphic design market and suggest possible solutions to secure sustainable growth of the industry.
+I expect my research to open up opportunities for a proper debate on the digital transformation of the graphic design market and suggest possible solutions to secure sustainable growth of the industry.

 “The digitalization of the creative market: design practice in the platform economy.”